 The Study Abroad Committee

-The Study Abroad Committee is composed of at least twelve voting members of the University of Colorado Boulder faculty, appointed by the Deans of the Schools and Colleges, and one voting student, appointed by the sitting committee from among the students who participated on an approved CU-Boulder study abroad program in the previous year.
+The Study Abroad Committee is composed of at least twelve voting members of the University of Colorado Boulder faculty, appointed by the Deans of the Schools and Colleges, and one voting student, appointed by the sitting committee from among the students who participated on an approved CU Boulder education abroad program in the previous year.
 New members shall be appointed by the appropriate Dean when an existing member’s term is complete.
 Members’ term of service is four years and may be renewed once, at the discretion of the appropriate Dean.
 All Committee meetings are open to interested faculty, staff, or students to attend without vote.

 SAC Mission and Goals

-Both groups are mindful that the objectives students wish to pursue in study abroad programs are diverse.
+Both groups are mindful that the objectives students wish to pursue in education abroad programs are diverse.
 Students of the professional colleges may be more interested in practical experience than traditional literary and historical emphases; many students may wish to participate in a broad range of experience in the foreign setting such as research or academic programs in the arts or the sciences.
-We recognize that such varied needs and desires require a broad definition of the mission of Study Abroad to allow students to pursue goals in addition to traditional language and culture study.
+We recognize that such varied needs and desires require a broad definition of the mission of Education Abroad to allow students to pursue goals in addition to traditional language and culture study.
 In that spirit, we are committed to making a wide range of programs available through which students may pursue those goals.

 In the planning and operation of the programs, we therefore adopt the following as our goals:

-- Strive for diversity of study abroad programs in their geographical locations, in their disciplinary emphases, in the levels to which they are targeted, in their kinds of offerings from traditional integrated academic programs to experiential learning situations, and in the length of time abroad.
+- Strive for diversity of education abroad programs in their geographical locations, in their disciplinary emphases, in the levels to which they are targeted, in their kinds of offerings from traditional integrated academic programs to experiential learning situations, and in the length of time abroad.

 Adopted, 17 October 1995